wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 - Option to format multiple ingredient lists in a single recipe

 == Upgrade Notice ==

+= 3.0 =
+Moved the icon for the Edamam plugin in the toolbar of the Wordpress editor.
+Changed the process for editing a recipe in the plugin.
+Requires a click on the toobar icon.

+= 2.9 =
+Fixed issue causing the WP editor to break in WP 3.9 This is a temporary fix which allows the blog to display and and create new recipes but not to edit them Version 3.0 of the plugin will fix the problem completely

 = 2.8 =
 Fixed "Div by zero" when connection with nutritional serivce failes.